Degree of recurrence of generic diffeomorphisms: Introduction

-The proof of Theorem~\ref{ConjPrincipIntro} (which is the most difficult and most original part of the proof of Theorem~\ref{TheoIntro}) uses the nice formalism of model sets, developed initially for the study of quasicrystals.
-Using an equidistribution property, this allows to get a geometric formula for the computation of the rate of injectivity of a generic sequence of matrices (Proposition~\ref{CalculTauxModel}): the rate of injectivity of a generic sequence $A_1,\cdots,A_k$ of matrices of $SL_n(\R)$ can be expressed in terms of areas of intersections of cubes in $\R^{nk}$.
+The proof of Theorem~\ref{ConjPrincipIntro} is the most difficult and original part of this article.
+It uses the nice formalism of model sets, developed initially for the study of quasicrystals.
+Unfortunately, the classical theory does not apply here: the common definition of a model set includes a hypothesis of injectivity of a projection, which is not satisfied in the present setting\footnote{For complements about this more general class of model sets, see \cite{Gui15d}.} (as this non injectivity is the very source of the discretizations' loss of injectivity).
+However, using an equidistribution property, the model set viewpoint allows to get a geometric formula for the computation of the rate of injectivity of a generic sequence of matrices (Proposition~\ref{CalculTauxModel}): the rate of injectivity of a generic sequence $A_1,\cdots,A_k$ of matrices of $SL_n(\R)$ can be expressed in terms of areas of intersections of cubes in $\R^{nk}$.
 This formula, by averaging what happens in the image sets $(\widehat A_k\circ\cdots\circ\widehat A_1)(\Z^n)$, reflects the global behaviour of these sets.
 Also, it transforms the iteration into a passage in high dimension.
-This allows to prove Theorem~\ref{ConjPrincipIntro}, using geometric considerations about the volume of intersections of cubes, without having to make ``clever'' perturbations of the sequence of matrices (that is, the perturbations made a each iteration are chosen independently from that made in the past or in the future).
+This allows to prove Theorem~\ref{ConjPrincipIntro}, using quite technical geometric considerations about the volume of intersections of cubes, without having to make ``clever'' perturbations of the sequence of matrices (that is, the perturbations made a each iteration are chosen independently from that made in the past or in the future).

+Interestingly, Lanford notes in \cite {Lanf-inf} that ``\emph{The problem \emph{[of discretization]} can probably be made much easier by the judicious introduction of a stochastic element in the microscopic evolution.[...]
+I think this is cheating.}'' Indeed, the equidistribution property we will crucially use during the proofs is equivalent to the uniform distribution of roundoff errors; in that sense it can be said that discretizations behave like random perturbations.
+This idea will be developed in a forthcoming paper in collaboration with M.~Monge \cite{GuihMonge}, in which we will use crucially the ideas of the present article to study the ergodic global middle-term behaviour of the discretizations of generic expanding maps.

 The end of this paper is devoted to the results of the simulations we have conducted about the degree of recurrence of $C^1$-diffeomorphisms and expanding maps; it shows that in practice, the degree of recurrence tends to 0, at least for the examples of diffeomorphisms we have tested.